-Whisk the egg in a mixing bowl for 2 minutes until it is fluffy and has doubled in size.
+- Whisk the egg in a mixing bowl until it is fluffy and has doubled in size.

-Roll out the dough with a rolling pin between two sheets of parchment paper.
-Mine was about ½ centimetre thick.
+4. Roll out the dough with a rolling pin between two sheets of parchment paper.

-Chill in the fridge for 10 minutes, then use a round cookie cutter to cut 34 circles - enough to make 17 cookies.
+5. Chill in the fridge, then use a round cookie cutter to cut circles.

 For a black cookie, add black cacao.
 I like to use normal cocoa powder, so they’re not as black as the originals, but I think they taste better (less bitter than black cacao) - and it’s easier to get hold of.
 If you want to make them look even more like the original you can use 1 tablespoon of black cacao and 3 tablespoon of normal cocoa.

 Let the cookies cool fully.
 This will allow them to firm up.
 Almond flour cookies are fragile when straight out of the oven.
 They crisp up as they cool.
 Also, you don't want to add the frosting onto a warm cookie.
 The cookie could break and the frosting would melt.

 Spreadable frosting.
 The frosting should be soft enough to pipe and then spread evenly when the top cookie is pressed down.